prezet/prezet-web/prezet/content/deployment/cloudflare.md

 ---
-title: Optimize Your Laravel Blog with Cloudflare Cache
+title: Caching with Cloudflare
-excerpt: Learn how to use Cloudflare to cache your Prezet-generated HTML pages for improved performance.
+excerpt: Learn how to use Cloudflare to cache your Prezet content for improved performance.
 date: 2024-07-01
 category: Deployment
 image: /prezet/img/ogimages/deployment-cloudflare.webp
 author: benbjurstrom
 ---

-Prezet integrates seamlessly with services like Cloudflare to provide powerful caching capabilities, allowing you to achieve static-site-like performance with the flexibility of a dynamic Laravel application.
-This guide will walk you through setting up and optimizing Cloudflare caching for your Prezet-powered site.
+Prezet works seamlessly with Cloudflare to provide powerful caching capabilities, allowing you to achieve static-site-like performance while maintaining the flexibility of a dynamic Laravel application.

-## Client-Side Caching Issues
+## Why Edge-Only Caching

-Previously, we recommended adding cache control middleware to your routes to signal to Cloudflare which routes in your application should be cached.

-However, this approach enables client-side caching which can lead to unexpected issues.
-For example, a page that's cached in the user's browser might reference a css file that no longer exists.
-Since there's no way to invalidate the browser's cache on demand the only option would be to change the page's url or wait until the cache expires.
+We rely on Cloudflare's Edge TTL instead of cache control headers to avoid client-side caching issues.
+When browsers cache pages, they might reference CSS or JavaScript files that no longer exist after deployment.
+Since there's no way to invalidate browser caches on demand, this can break your site until the cache expires.

-To prevent this, we'll forgo the cache control middleware and rely on Cloudflare's Edge TTL only, giving us total control over cache invalidation.
+By using Edge TTL only, you maintain total control over cache invalidation through Cloudflare's API.

-## Setting Up Cloudflare for Caching
+## Setup

-To configure Cloudflare to cache your Prezet site's content:
+Configure Cloudflare to cache your content:

-1. Log into your Cloudflare dashboard and select your domain.
+1. Log into your Cloudflare dashboard and select your domain
-2. Navigate to "Caching" > "Cache Rules" and click "Create cache rule".
+2. Navigate to "Caching" > "Cache Rules" and click "Create cache rule"
-3. Configure the rule with these settings:
+3. Configure the rule:

-    - **Rule name:**
+**Rule name:** Cache Prezet Content

-      - "Cache Prezet Content"
-    - **When incoming requests match…**
+**When incoming requests match:**
-      - Choose either "All incoming requests" if your entire site is semi-static or "Custom filter expression" if you're serving dynamic content alongside Prezet.
-If you choose the latter, you can specify a path or URL pattern to match the Prezet content.
+- "All incoming requests" if your entire site is static
+- "Custom filter expression" if serving dynamic content alongside Prezet

-    - **Cache eligibility:**
+**Cache eligibility:** Eligible for cache

-      - "Eligible for cache"
-    - **Edge TTL:**
+**Edge TTL:** Ignore cache-control header and use this TTL
-      - "Ignore cache-control header and use this TTL".
-Feel free to set the TTL to a longer duration since you can always manually purge the cache when needed.
+- Set a longer duration (you can purge anytime)

-4. Click "Save" to activate the rule.
+4. Click "Save" to activate the rule

-With these settings, Cloudflare will cache your Prezet content for the specified duration.
-You can always purge the cache manually from the Cloudflare dashboard or use the built-in Prezet command to invalidate the cache when you make updates.
+You can purge the cache manually from the Cloudflare dashboard or use the built-in Prezet command.

-## Purging the Cache
+## Cache Purging

-When you deploy new content or make significant changes to your site, you'll want to purge the Cloudflare cache to ensure visitors can see the latest version.
-Prezet provides a built-in command for this purpose.
-You can integrate this into your deployment process to ensure the cache is purged whenever you push new content.

-Note that you can also manually purge the cache through the Cloudflare dashboard.

-### Prezet Purge Command
+Prezet provides a command to purge your Cloudflare cache when deploying new content:

 ```bash
 php artisan prezet:purge
 ```

-This command will clear your entire Cloudflare cache for the specified zone.
-To use it, follow these steps:
+### Configuration

-1. Add the following to your `config/services.php` file:
+Add to `config/services.php`:

 ```php
 'cloudflare' => [